7 Best Affordable Condo Insurance Companies of 2026

 Is it Necessary for Me to Read the Condo Association’s Master Policy?

-In general, condo insurance protects your personal items and covers you if someone is injured in your condo.
+In general, condo insurance protects your items and covers you if someone is injured in your condo.

 However, your coverage depends on the master policy.